EPCCed/safe-docs/docs/safe-for-managers.md

 - Move Group Quota

-<p>You can enable these using the "Set member permissions" button</p>
+You can enable these using the "Set member permissions" button

 ### <a id="groupman"></a> How can I designate a user as a project sub-group	manager?